The Latest: EMT struck, killed by stolen ambulance in NYC

 Police say an emergency medical technician in New York City has died after she was run over by a stolen ambulance.

-Authorities say the EMT had stopped her ambulance in the Bronx around 7 p.m.
+Authorities say 44-year-old Yadira Arroyo had stopped her ambulance in the Bronx around 7 p.m.
 Thursday after being alerted that a man was riding on the back of the vehicle.

 Police say when she got out to investigate, the man jumped into the vehicle.